SirCringineer/homigrad/README.md

 ### Can I create my own gamemode using this codebase?

 Yes!
 Just like the original repo, this project is under the MIT License, so you’re welcome to use it as a base.
-Contributions are also encouraged — feel free to submit pull requests here or on [Harrison's repository](https://github.com/harrisoniam/homigrad).
+Contributions are also encouraged — feel free to submit a pull request here or on [Harrison's repository](https://github.com/harrisoniam/homigrad).

 ## Credits